DOM-Digital-Online-Media/element-web-counseling/docs/choosing-an-issue.md

-All the issues for Element Web live in the [element-web](https://github.com/vector-im/element-web) repository, including issues that actually need fixing in `matrix-react-sdk` or one of the related repos.
+All the issues for Element Web live in the [element-web](https://github.com/vector-im/element-web) repository, including issues that actually need fixing in `@dom-digital-online-media/matrix-react-sdk` or one of the related repos.

 The first place to look is for